 How Can I Get Help From Fentanyl Patch Abuse?

 You may have noticed signs and symptoms of Fentanyl abuse in yourself or a loved one, and you have decided to seek help but are unsure of where to start.
 A good addiction treatment facility will guide you through the process of getting you or a loved one into rehab.
 Talk to a Intake Coordinator

 Fentanyl patch abuse treatment process: Step-by-step

 Step 1: Contacting addiction professionals

-You may reach out to inquire about your or a loved one’s substance abuse problem.
+You may reach out to inquire about your or a loved one’s substance use disorder problem.
 At this time, you can get help verifying if your insurance covers Fentanyl addiction treatment, or discover other options to get you started with picking a center.

 Step 2: Assessment